Rudradas01/Hospital-Management-System/README.md

 Database: MySQL (or any relational database)

-GUI Framework: Java Swing / JavaFX (if applicable)
+GUI Framework: Java Swing / JavaFX

 JDBC: For database connectivity